 Bugs in a gourmet kitchen are usually something to be squashed or swatted.
-But at the French cooking school Le Cordon Bleu, chefs and food scientists spent a week simmering, sautéing and grilling insects.
-They want to extract innovative flavors.
+But at Le Cordon Bleu, the esteemed French cooking school, chefs and food scientists spent a week simmering, sautéing and grilling insects to extract innovative flavors.
+They say this could be the future of gourmet cooking.